aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

         maxDuration: 3m # the maximum amount of time allowed for the backoff strategy
 ```

-And that it, you application is ready to be deployed by argo
+And that it, your application is ready to be deployed by argo

 | ![argocd dashboard for mkaciuba.pl](https://mort.mkaciuba.com/images/transform/ZmlsZXMvc291cmNlcy8yMDIyL2FyZ29jZF9lOWQyMzJjNmVjLlBORw/photo_argocd_big.jpg)
 |:--:|